1. Cataract Surgery in a nutshell

 A video showing the implantation of a multifocal lens in the eye after removal of the cataract.
 The lens shown here is a trifocal lens, which gives the patient spectacle independence for far, intermediate and near distances.

-The best IOL that suits your lifestyle and visual needs will be chosen by your eye doctor.
+The best IOL that suits your lifestyle and visual needs will be chosen by your cataract surgeon.